 After graduating from Waseca High School in Minnesota, Tom spent 4 years wrestling for State University at Mankato.
 In February 2010, Tom enlisted.
 Tom was inspired by his family’s life-long involvement in public service.
 His grandfather served in World War II with the Marines in the Pacific; stepfather was in the 82nd Airborne and as a Sheriff Deputy for the county he grew up in; his mother was a teacher, and his father volunteered his services often in time of need.
 “When I was afforded the opportunity to try out for the 75th Ranger Regiment by my Drill Sergeant during Basic Training, I seized the opportunity.
 I wanted to become a part of something special and purposeful.”On October 5, 2013, SGT Block was severely injured on a mission in southern Afghanistan with the 3rd Battalion, 75th Ranger Regiment.
 The injuries that he suffered included the loss of his right eye, limited vision in his left eye, multiple shrapnel and burn wounds, a collapsed left lung, and a broken foot.

-Tom medically retired 28 February 2016 and lives in Massachusetts with his wife Janine and their two dogs Jany and CSar.
+Tom medically retired 28 February 2016 and lives in New Hampshire with his wife Janine, son Colton, daughter Emily and their two dogs Jany and CSar.